cirosantilli/cirosantilli.github.io/interests.md

 Crazy projects that I really want to do and which could change the world:

 -   [free books website][] Innovative creator and content metrics to make people write good free science books.
+So that people can have more fun, and reach [unconditional basic income faster](#sci-fi).
 -   <https://github.com/cirosantilli/gpu-robot-vision-simulation-full-ai>.
 Games / simplified robotics simulations that provide interesting testbeds for reinforcement learning.
+To serve as a testing ground for [AGI](#sci-fi).

 Other general interests areas:

 -   low-level, performance critical technologies that increase humanity's computational capacity: operating systems, GPUs, integrated circuit design, compilers, network programming,  databases, file systems, cryptography, virtualization, optimization, numerical analysis, ...
+The final goal of all of those for me is [silicon AGI](#sci-fi).

 Things I'll try to get my kids into because I don't have enough time in this life:

 -   <https://github.com/cirosantilli/awesome-whole-cell-simulation>.
 It's weird, cells feel a lot like embedded systems: small, complex and profound.
+To reach both [biological AGI](#sci-fi) and [immortality](#sci-fi).

 I really like open source.
 It gives more opportunities to the poor countries, and reduces lock-in to my current employer.
 Shame it is not always economically feasible...